awsdocs/amazon-eks-user-guide/doc_source/pod-networking-use-cases.md

 # Choosing pod networking use cases<a name="pod-networking-use-cases"></a>

 The Amazon VPC CNI plugin provides networking for pods\.
-The following table helps you understand which networking use cases you can use together and the capabilities and Amazon VPC CNI plugin settings that you can with different Amazon EKS node types\.
+The following table helps you understand which networking use cases you can use together and the capabilities and Amazon VPC CNI plugin settings that you can use with different Amazon EKS node types\.
 All information in the table applies to Linux IPv4 nodes only\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/pod-networking-use-cases.html)